 Ingredients

-• 2 tablespoons butter melted, plus more for the pan
+- 2 tablespoons melted butter + more for the pan

 Instructions

-• Place pan on the top rack and in the middle of a preheated oven at 325 degrees and bake for one hour.
-The Cheesecake will be done when it jiggles slightly in the middle when the pan is gently shaken.
-If the cheesecake is very jiggly, then cook for an additional 15 minutes.
+- Place the pan on the top rack of the preheated oven and bake for 1 hour, until the center of the cheesecake jiggles slightly when the pan is gently shaken.
+If it is very jiggly, cook for an additional 15 minutes.

 Video